UCL-MIRSG/ansible-collection-infra/playbooks/README.md

 ### Add a molecule configuration

-Create CentOS 7, RockyLinux 9, and RockyLinux 10 scenarios for your playbook in `ansible_collections/mirsg/infrastructure/playbooks/molecule`.
+Create CentOS 7, RockyLinux 9, and AlmaLinux 10 scenarios for your playbook in `ansible_collections/mirsg/infrastructure/playbooks/molecule`.
 See the `mirsg.infrastructure.install_monitoring`
 [CentOS 7](./molecule/centos7_monitoring/),
 [RockyLinux 9](./molecule/rocky9_monitoring/), and
-[AmlaLinux 10](./molecule/alma10_xnat/) scenarios for an example configuration.
+[AlmaLinux 10](./molecule/alma10_xnat/) scenarios for an example configuration.

 Add the `converge.yml` playbook to a shared `resources` subfolder:
 `molecule/resources/my_playbook/converge.yml`.